vikasksrivastava/gridster-jekyll-theme/_posts/Cisco-SD-Access/Cisco-SD-Access-Notes.md

 Just like ACI it has **Anycast GWs** for SVIs shared across all nodes , These SVIs are same across all devices and also has the same MAC address (so device roaming is not a problem):

 ![](assets/markdown-img-paste-20200507141411514.png)

+# Traffic Flow in SDA (Wireless)

+- WLC talks to the controller (SDA) using LISP
+- WLC tells the wireless endpoitns coming on the network and notifyies this to the SDA Control Plane.
+- Local Mode AP connects to the edge switch and SSID is fabric mode enabled.

+*AP in Fabric Mode support VXLAN*

+*There is a mini VXLAN Tunnel between the edge switch and the AP*